 Data on student perceptions of class size and its relation to quality of learning are collected in course evaluations which are disseminated in the final weeks of each term.
-The data points highlighted below are all five-point Likert scale questions where a score of 5 indicates the greatest agreement or positive sentiment towards the statement.
-Data were separated by course level so courses with numbers less than 6000 are at the undergraduate level and courses with numbers at 6000 or greater are at the graduate level.
+The data points highlighted below are all five-point Likert scale questions where a score of 5 indicates the greatest agreement or positive sentiment toward the statement.
+Data were separated by course level so courses with numbers less than 6,000 are at the undergraduate level and courses with numbers at 6,000 or greater are at the graduate level.

-Question Course Level 2023 Average (N)

-Class size was conducive to my learning Undergraduate 4.5 (1587)

-Graduate 4.6 (1587)

-Classroom space was adequate for the needs of the course Undergraduate 4.6 (5005)
+Question Course Level 2023 Average (N) Class size was conducive to my learning.
+Undergraduate 4.5 (1,587) Class size was conducive to my learning.
+Graduate 4.6 (1,587) Classroom space was adequate for the Undergraduate 4.6 (5,005) needs of the course.
+Graduate 4.6 (5,005)

-Graduate 4.6 (5005)